Frederica Wilson FL-24

 Wikipedia

 Frederica Smith Wilson (born Frederica Patricia Smith, November 5, 1942) is an American politician who has been a member of the United States House of Representatives since 2011, representing Florida’s 24th congressional district.
-Located in South Florida, Wilson’s congressional district, numbered 17th during her first term, covers a large swath of eastern Miami-Dade County and a sliver of southern Broward County.
-The district contains most of Miami‘s majority-black precincts, as well as parts of Opa-locka, North Miami, Hollywood, and Miramar.
+Located in South Florida, Wilson’s congressional district, numbered 17th during her first term, covers a large swath of eastern Miami-Dade County.
+The district contains most of Miami‘s majority-black precincts.
 Wilson gained national attention in 2012 for her comments on the death of Trayvon Martin.[1][2]

 Wilson is a member of the Democratic Party.[3]
 The seat to which she was elected became available when the incumbent, Kendrick Meek, ran for a seat in the Senate in 2010.